Mount Hope Cemetery (Rochester)

-Mount Hope Cemetery in Rochester, Monroe County, New York, founded in 1838, is the first municipal cemetery in the United States.
-It is the burial site of Susan B. Anthony and Frederick Douglass.
+Mount Hope Cemetery is a municipal cemetery in Rochester, New York, United States.
+Founded in 1838, it is the burial site of Susan B. Anthony and Frederick Douglass.
 Situated on 196 acre of land adjacent to the University of Rochester on Mount Hope Avenue, the cemetery is the permanent resting place of over 350,000 people.
-The annual growth rate of this cemetery is 500-600 burials per year.
+The annual growth rate of this cemetery is 500–600 burials per year.

 The cemetery hosts the sculpture Defenders of the Flag, a Civil War monument made in 1908 by the American sculptor Sally James Farnham.
 In 2018 it was listed on the National Register of Historic Places.

 Geology of Mount Hope

 About 12,000 to 14,000 years ago, Mount Hope was covered with ice one to two miles thick.
 As the glacier receded, cracks appeared in the ice, and these crevasses became rivers of water and gravel.
 When the miles-high ice sheets finally melted, these river beds were left as ridges created from all the rock and rubble that had been deposited by the flowing river.
 In geological terms, these ridges are called eskers.
 One such esker snakes its way through much of Mount Hope Cemetery.